hemu312/DigiBahi/README.md

 I will work like other blockchain systems.
 Backend server will be built using actix web and MySQL(for database).
 Frontend will work like non-custodial blockchain wallet.
 ## Here is step by step process starting from account creation:
 ### 1. Account creation
-User account will be created using KYC details and private-public key pair will be generated.
-KYC details will be securely stored on backend server.
+User account will be created using user Email-id and private-public key pair will be generated.
+User details will be securely stored on backend server.
 Private key will be encrypted and stored securely on client device using various technologies like android keystore and PKCS12.

 ### 2. User login
 TBD